ShahinSHH/COVID-CAPS/README.md

 Novel Coronavirus disease 2019 pneumonia (COVID-19), with its relatively high intensive care unit (ICU) admission and mortality rate, is rapidly spreading all over the world.
-Early diagnosis of this disease is of paramount importance as it enables physicians to isolate the patents and prevent the further transitions.
+Early diagnosis of this disease is of paramount importance as it enables physicians to isolate the patients and prevent the further transitions.
 The current gold standard in COVID-19 diagnosis requires specific equipment, is timeconsuming, and has relatively low sensitivity.
 Computed tomography (CT) scans and X-ray images, on the other hand, reveal specific